-After the administration of Buccal Midazolam:
+After the administration of buccal midazolam:

-- Stay with the patient after administration.
+- Stay with the child after administration.
 Maintain close observation and monitor their condition and breathing.
 As the seizure subsides, check airway and breathing.
-If breathing, put into the recovery position until he/she recovers consciousness.
-If not breathing commence CPR. - The initial effect of the Midazolam should be apparent after approximately five minutes. - Check that the symptoms of the seizure are subsiding/stopping after you give the Buccal Midazolam.
-If there is no change in the patient's condition within approximately five minutes, then telephone for an ambulance immediately or follow the patient's care plan. - Once the patient has recovered, write down the date, time and route of giving the Buccal Midazolam and sign that they have given this in the patient's records. - > Ensure that all used equipment is disposed of safely. - Relatives/carers/significant others should also be informed at the earliest opportunity that Buccal Midazolam has been administered.
-It is important that this information is recorded in writing on the relevant documentation. - Significant changes in the frequency of administration should be brought to the attention of the prescribing clinician. - Re-order Buccal Midazolam to maintain adequate stock.
+If breathing, put into recovery position until he/she recovers consciousness.
+If not breathing perform CPR. - Initial effects of the midazolam should be apparent after approximately five minutes. - Check that the symptoms of the seizure are subsiding/stopping after you give the buccal midazolam.
+If there is no change in the child's condition within approximately five minutes then telephone for an ambulance immediately or follow the child's care plan. - Once the child has recovered, write down the date, time and dose given of buccal midazolam on the medication form and document in the child's Emis record. - Ensure that all used equipment is disposed of safely. - Relatives/carers should be informed at the earliest opportunity that buccal midazolam has been administered. - > Significant changes in frequency of administration should be brought to the attention of the child's paediatrician. - Parents to be advised to re-order buccal Midazolam from their child's paediatrician to maintain adequate supply.